Wang 600 Diagnosis

 Summary of Microcode Diagnosis

-The keyboard is likely faulty in respect of Record Prog and the main key matrix
+The keyboard is likely faulty, at least in respect of Record Prog

 Previous Log Entry Back to Log Index Next Log Entry